Navigating Trazodone Withdrawal: Symptoms, Timeline, and Tips for Recovery

 Is trazodone addictive?

-Trazodone is not addictive, however, it has a potential for misuse and dependence.
+Trazodone is not addictive, however, it has the potential for misuse and dependence.

 Does trazodone need to be weaned off?